 - Flybe: This airline has direct flights from Birmingham, Manchester, Cardiff and Hannover.

 Check out our search engine to find cheap flights to Milan.
 We compare the main companies and offer you the best prices available.

-If you would like to check out the routes and tariffs, check out the following websites:
+If you would like to check out the routes and tariffs, check out the following website:

-If you are traveling on a budget, you might prefer to travel around the country by bus instead of by train.
+If you are travelling on a budget, you might prefer to travel around the country by bus instead of by train